cvldigital/swiss/_posts/2016-09-04-its-about-people-not-projects.md

 ---
 layout: post
-title: Markdown sample
+title: 'It''s about people, not projects'
 date: 2016-09-04 00:00:00
 ---

+### Civic and social innovation as an intrinsic good

+&nbsp;

 ### Can lasting impact really be achieved with a single civic app built and let into the wild?

 **No single civic app** is going to restore trust in government or make all local leaders coalesce around open data and co-creation with residents.

-Even if you build the most successful civic app possible,
+&nbsp;

 &nbsp;